-Tayrona is about 5 kilometres from Santa Marta, and is colombia's most famous national park.
-You will find 150 km2 of jungle, kilometers of beach and with some luck you will come across some wildlife.
+Tayrona is about 5 kilometres from Santa Marta, and is Colombia's most famous national park.
+You will find 150 km2 of jungle, kilometres of beach and with some luck you will come across some wildlife.

 White fronted capuchin monkey, Tayrona National Park, Colombia

 For a visit to Tayrona National Park you need to come prepared.
 You have a lot of different choices that can make a big difference how you experience the National Park.
 Below you will find all the information you need to make your trip unforgettable.

 We recommend that you stay overnight in the park, it is truly an unique experience.
 There are a number of campsites in the park where you can camp.
 You can bring your own gear, but you can also rent it.
 Renting a tent and mattress will cost you around COP$20,000 per person.
 However you still have to bring your own pillow and blanket.
 These are the three campsites:

 The most popular campsite is in Cabo San Juan.
 This is also the busiest and the most touristy due to its location on a beautiful beach.
 This is also the campsite with the most beautiful views (at sea).
 The campsite is located on a beautiful bay.
 Be aware: it fills up quickly.

 This is a campsite that is first reached when you enter the park.
 It is also accessible by car and it is close to the ecohabs and has a nice beach.
 It is a lot quieter than the campsite of Cabo San Juan.

 If crowds aren't your thing at all, you can also camp on Bukaru.
 It is 1.5 to 2 hours walking through the jungle.
 The Bukaru campsite is much quieter than Cabo San Juan and Cañaveral, but you can't swim here.